Update: This booklist has been updated and added to since its initial publication.

 American indians in children's literature

-American Indians in Children’s Literature provides critical perspectives and analysis of indigenous peoples in children’s and young adult books, the school curriculum, popular culture, and society.
+American Indians in Children’s Literature provides critical perspectives and analysis of Indigenous peoples in children’s and young adult books, the school curriculum, popular culture, and society.
 Check out their website and follow founder Deb Reese on Twitter.